(49 of 50) MODERN LANGUAGE TEACHING (CLT) & TAIWAN: WHAT YOU NEED TO KNOW ABOUT IT

 A Summary of CLT Taiwan: Posts 1 – 48

-The ‘Grammar-translation’ is an ineffective way to teach or learn, and modern CLT is necessary.
+The ‘Grammar-translation’ is not an effective way to teach or learn, and modern CLT is necessary.

 Memorisation is not a ‘learning’ strategy, and is fundamentally dishonest, corrupting, and self-defeating.
-Those who use this method for teaching are similarly dishonest, corrupt, and self-serving.
+Those who use this method for teaching are not thinking about what is best for you.

 For best learning, the main language of the classroom needs to be English.